chef/automate/components/docs-chef-io/content/automate/ha_configure_aws_credentials.md

     weight = 280
 +++

-In order to trigger the Amazon Web Services (AWS) deployment, you need to setup the AWS credentials on the bastion host.
+You need to setup the AWS credentials on the bastion host to trigger the Amazon Web Services (AWS) deployment.

 Follow these steps to do so:

-1. Navigate to AWS console.
+1. Navigate to the AWS console.

 1. Select the user profile created and make a note of the access key and secret key of the user.